UtkuGokalp/chip8emulator/README.md

 Finally, the following is a demo of the emulator running the Pong (1 player) ROM, which can be found under the Games category.

 ![EmulatorDemo](Pong.gif)

+# Building on Windows
+On Windows, project files of Visual Studio should contain all the necessary information to build and run the emulator.
+Just click the Start button.